AWS Out of Cluster

 Viewing account-level tags

 Modifications incurred on account-level tags may take several hours to update on Kubecost.
-Note that upon such a modification, historical data going back 15 days will be updated to contain the new tag values.

 Your AWS account will need to support the